Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 From the output of running head on our data set, we can see that the 5 variables included here are Sepal length, Sepal width, Petal length, Petal width, and species, if you're wondering why there are dots in the names of each variable, it's because including spaces in column names makes it harder to work with in R, keep that in mind as you collect your own data!

 We can also see from our head function that we've got two different types of variables here, the first four columns are measurements of length or width.
-These are called **continuous** variables, they can be any value in an uninterupted range (if you picture a number line, they can be any value on there).
+These are called **continuous** variables, they can be any value in an uninterrupted range (if you picture a number line, they can be any value on there).
 Species on the other hand is not a continuous variable, let's see if there are any values other than setosa, which is all we see in the first few lines.

 ```r